 AKA Ficus carica 'Brown Turkey', Fig bush

+Our pot grown Brown Turkey Fig trees/bushes can be planted at any time of the year, whereas bare root figs can only be planted between November and March.
 Fig trees or bushes can be planted at approx. 3m between plants.
-Our pot grown Brown Turkey Fig trees/bushes can be planted at any time of the year, whereas bare root figs need to be planted between November and March.

-Whether planting a pot grown or bare root fig tree, it is important to restrict the roots for the best quality and quantity of fruits.
-You can either plant in a container, or next to a wall, lining the sides of your planting hole with paving slabs.
-Prepare your site as you would normally, removing all weeds and grass within a metre of your desired planting hole.
-Then dig a square hole slightly deeper than your root mass and approximately 2x as wide.
-Once you have dug your hole, place your paving slabs so they are slightly higher than the soil level (about 2.5cm) and line the bottom with broken bricks or rubble to improve drainage.
-To help your fig tree establish more effectively, we advise applying root grow by sprinkling in the hole (for pot grown trees).
+It is important to restrict Fig roots for the best quality and quantity of fruits.
+Prepare your site as normal, removing weeds and grass within a metre of your desired planting hole.
+Dig a square hole slightly deeper than the root mass and 2x as wide, then place paving slabs around the sides of the hole so they are slightly higher than the soil level (about 2.5cm) and line the bottom with broken bricks or rubble to improve drainage.
+Alternatively you can plant in a container or next to a wall to restrict roots.
+To help it establish, sprinkle root grow in the hole.

 Gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.
-We recommend planting fig trees that have a single stem with a stake and tie kit, although the bush form does not require it.
-For further information, visit the help and advice section.
+We recommend planting single stem forms of fig trees (not bush forms) with a stake and tie for support.

 Fig trees should be pruned at three different times of the year.
 Firstly in spring, removing any branches that are crossing or damaged.
 In summer, pinch out the new growth, leaving about 5 or 6 leaves.
-Finally, in autumn remove any of the larger fruits that have failed to ripen but leave the smaller, pea-sized embryo fruits.
+In autumn, remove any of the larger fruits that have failed to ripen but leave the smaller, pea-sized embryo fruits.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.